Hardware requirements

 To ensure high availability, we recommend running at least 3 instances of the application.

-CKEditor Cloud Services On-Premises can be scaled with Docker containers on a single host machine.
+Collaboration Server On-Premises can be scaled with Docker containers on a single host machine.
 However, we recommend scaling on at least three host machines to provide the reliability of the system.

 For scaling on several machines a load balancer, like HAProxy or NGINGX (see the load balancer configuration examples in the SSL communication guide), is required.
 Of course, it is possible to use any cloud provider for scaling, like Amazon ECS, Azure Container Instances or Kubernetes.